Highlighted reSITE Talks of the Week

 Adam Greenfield on the Dangers of Smart Cities

 Adam Greenfield challenges the popular concept of “smart cities”, warning against the danger it posses of strictly central planning.
-He argues that as a discourse, smart cities have nothing to do with cities, treating our urban environments as a market commodity.

-Associate Director and Senior Architect and UNStudio, Marianthi Tatari believes that technology can play a role in creating more sustainable cities and applies an optimistic approach to its role in our public spaces in lieu of the growing controversies.
+Associate Director and Senior Architect and UNStudio Marianthi Tatari believes that technology can play a role in creating more sustainable cities and applies an optimistic approach to its role in our public spaces in lieu of the growing controversies.

 Talks on Sustainable Cities